Graph Neural Networks in Recommender Systems: A Survey: Social Recommendation

 With the emergence of online social networks, social recommender systems have been proposed to utilize each user’s local neighbors’ preferences to enhance user modeling~\cite{ma2008sorec,jamali2010matrix,ma2009learning,guo2015trustsvd,wu2019neural}.
-All these works assume users with social relationship should have similar representations based on the social influence theory that connected people would influence each other.
+All these works assume users with social relationships should have similar representations based on the social influence theory that connected people would influence each other.
 Some of them directly use such relationship as regularizer to constraint the final user representations~\cite{ma2008sorec,jamali2010matrix,ma2011recommender,tang2013exploiting}, while others leverage such relationship as input to enhance the original user embeddings~\cite{ma2009learning,guo2015trustsvd}.

-From the perspective of graph learning, the early works mentioned above simply model the social influence by considering the first-order neighbors of each user, i.e., overlooking the recursive diffusion of influence in the social network.
-However, in practice, a user might be influenced by her friends' friends.
+From the perspective of graph learning, the early works mentioned above can be seen as modeling the first-order neighbors of each user.
+However, in practice, a user might be influenced by her/his friends' friends.
 Overlooking the high-order influence diffusion in previous works might lead to the suboptimal recommendation performance~\cite{wu2019neural}.
 Thanks to the ability of simulating how users are influenced by the recursive social diffusion process, GNN has become a popular choice to model the social information in recommendation.

-To incorporate relationships among users into interaction behaviors by leveraging GNN, there are two main issues to deal with: \begin{itemize} \item \textbf{Influence of Friends}.
+To incorporate relationships among users into interaction behaviors by leveraging GNN, there are two main issues to deal with:

+$\bullet$ \textbf{Influence of Friends}.
 Do friends have equal influence?
-If not, how to distinguish the influence of different friends? \item \textbf{Preference Integration}.
-Users are involved in two types of relationships, i.e., social relationship with their friends and interactions with items.
-How to integrate the user representations from the social influence perspective and interaction behavior? \end{itemize}
+If not, how to distinguish the influence of different friends?

+$\bullet$ \textbf{Preference Integration}.
+Users are involved in two types of relationships, \emph{i.e.}, social relationships with their friends and interactions with items.
+How to integrate the user representations from the social influence perspective and interaction behavior?

 \tikzset{ FARROW/.style={arrows={-{Latex[length=1.25mm, width=1.mm]}}, }, U/.style = {circle, draw=melon!400, fill=melon, minimum width=1.4em, align=center, inner sep=0, outer sep=0}, I/.style = {circle, draw=tea_green!400, fill=tea_green, minimum width=1.4em, align=center, inner sep=0, outer sep=0}, cate/.style = {rectangle, draw, minimum width=3em, minimum height=1.5em, align=center, rounded corners=3}, encoder/.style = {rectangle, fill=Madang!82, minimum width=10em, minimum height=3em, align=center, rounded corners=3}, cate2/.style = {rectangle, minimum width=1em, minimum height=2em, align=center, rounded corners=3}, v_rep/.style={ rectangle split, rectangle split part align=base, rectangle split horizontal=true, rectangle split draw splits=true, rectangle split parts=5, rectangle split part fill={red!30, blue!20, athens_gray!80, matisse, silver}, draw=gray, very thin, minimum height=1.6em, minimum width=2.4em, inner sep=2.5pt, text centered, text=gray, rounded corners=1 }, }